There are now 2 possible online modes for units:

 This unit reviews the principles of extraction of metals from their ores.
 The unit is created in order to extend knowledge in engineering of ore processing and optimisation.
 By learning extractive metallurgy, students are able to participate in operations, design, research and development of the processes for ore beneficiation and metal extraction.
 Topics covered include thermochemistry, chemical equilibrium, kinetics and mechanism of metallurgical reactions and systems, mineral processing (ore beneficiation), hydrometallurgical, pyrometallurgical and electrometallurgical processes.
 There are opportunities to be involved in process design by working in multidisciplinary engineering teams, and there may be additional opportunities for basic participation in scientific research teams.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) assignments; (2) presentations; (3) the writing of technical reports; and (4) a final examination.
+Indicative assessments in this unit are as follows: (1) technical report and (2) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)